ivs-kuleuven/platosim3/README.md

 ## Reference

-Please cite *Jannsen et al. (subm.)* if you use PlatoSim in your research.
+Please cite [Jannsen et al. (2023)](https://arxiv.org/abs/2310.06985) if you use PlatoSim in your research.
 The ADS BibTex entry for this paper will be available soon.

 <!-- The BibTeX entry for the paper is: -->